 The dentist and the patient share responsibility for the ultimate success of a removable partial denture.
-It is folly to assume that a patient will have an understanding of the benefits of a removable partial denture unless he or she is so informed.
-It is also unlikely that the patient will have the knowledge to avoid misuse of the restoration or will be able to provide the required oral care and maintenance procedures to ensure the success of the partial denture unless he or she is adequately advised.
+It is folly to assume that a patient has an understanding of the benefits of a removable partial denture unless he or she is so informed.
+It is also unlikely that the patient has the knowledge to avoid misuse of the restoration or is able to provide the required oral care and maintenance procedures to ensure the success of the partial denture unless he or she is adequately advised.

-The finest biologically oriented removable partial denture is often doomed to limited success if the patient fails to exercise proper oral hygiene habits or ignores recall appointments.
-Preservation of the oral structures, one of the primary objectives of prosthodontic treatment, will be compromised without the patient's cooperation in oral hygiene and regular maintenance visits.
+The finest biologically-oriented removable partial denture is often doomed to limited success if the patient fails to exercise proper oral hygiene habits or ignores recall appointments.
+Preservation of the oral structures, one of the primary objectives of prosthodontic treatment, is compromised without the patient's cooperation in oral hygiene and regular maintenance visits.

-Patient education should begin at the initial contact with the patient and should continue throughout treatment.
+Patient education should begin at the initial diagnosis and should continue throughout treatment.
 This educational procedure is especially important when the treatment plan and prognosis are discussed with the patient.
 Limitations imposed on the success of treatment through failure of the patient to accept responsibility must be explained before definitive treatment is undertaken.
-A patient usually will not retain all the information presented in the oral educational instructions.
+A patient usually does not retain all the information presented in the oral educational instructions.
 For this reason, patients should be given written suggestions to reinforce the oral presentations.

-Diagnosis, Treatment Planning, Design, Treatment Sequencing, and Mouth Preparation
+Treatment Planning, Design, Treatment Sequencing, and Mouth Preparation